THE STAR

 (Looks at lamp)

-remember, Snowy.
-I'll visit each and
+I'll remember, Snowy.
+I'll visit each and every night.

 (Pause.
 Almost in tears)

-think of you always.
+I'll think of you always.
 The stories, our friendship.

 (Pause)